tambapps/groovy-shell-user-manual/index.md

 ### Give permission
 If some network or file operations don't work, it may be because you didn't give permissions for the app to perform them

-Here is the list of permissions you can ask (each i)
+Here is the list of permissions you can ask
 - WRITE_EXTERNAL_STORAGE
 - READ_EXTERNAL_STORAGE
 - ACCESS_NETWORK_STATE
-- INTERNET

 #### Ask permission
 ```groovy